joaopedroangelo/roadmap-english/days/day31.md

 embora isso seja menos comum devido à complexidade e aos requisitos específicos de tais formatos de dados.<br>
 Os exemplos de conhecimento gerados constituem o núcleo do conhecimento de destilação, encapsulando a compreensão e as habilidades avançadas do professor (LLM)**

 **IV.
-Training the Student Model with a Specific Learning Objective - Treinamento do Modelo de Aluno com um Objetivo de Aprendizagem Específica**<br>
+Training the Student Model with a Specific Learning Objective - Treinamento do Modelo Aluno com um Objetivo de Aprendizagem Específica**<br>
 The final stage involves the utilization of the generated knowledge examples to train the student model.
 This training is guided by a loss function that aligns with the learning objectives.
 The loss function quantifies the student model’s performance in replicating or adapting the knowledge from the teacher model.